 All acts of omission require very large numbers of people to be permanently effective on a large scale.
-An effective resistance movement based on acts of omission might need 10 percent, or 50 percent, or 90 percent of the population to win.
+An effective resistance movement based on acts of omission might need 10 percent, vor 50 percent, or 90 percent of the population to win.
 One in a thousand people withdrawing from the global economy would have a negligible impact.
 Acts of commission are a different story.
-What if one out of a thousand people joined a campaign of direct action to bring down civilization?
-Seven million brave and smart people could ensure the survival of our planet.